Assistant Professor in Film & Television Studies

 Teaching and supervision

-I teach subjects covering classical and contemporary Hollywood cinema, ‘indie’ cinema, and questions of film aesthetics.
+I teach subjects covering classical and contemporary Hollywood cinema, ‘indie’ cinema, and - most pervasively - questions of film style and aesthetics.

-In 2016-17 I am teaching the core undergraduate 2nd-year module ‘Hollywood Cinema’, the 3rd-year option 'Hollywood Romantic Comedy', and the MA option 'Irony in Film'.
+In 2017-18 I am teaching the core undergraduate 1st-year module ‘Film Criticism’, the 3rd-year core module 'Film Aesthetics', and the MA option 'Film Criticism, Film Style'.

-I am interested in supervising postgraduate projects related to my research interests, including studio- and post-studio-era Hollywood cinema, American independent cinema, cult film (especially ‘badfilm’), romantic comedy, the philosophy of interpretation, and more broadly candidates who wish to pursue the detailed investigation of film style and meaning.
+I am interested in supervising postgraduate projects related to my research interests, including irony in film, film evaluation, interpretation, intention, Hollywood cinema, American independent cinema, cult film (especially ‘badfilm’), romantic comedy, and more broadly candidates who wish to pursue the detailed investigation of film style and meaning.

 National roles and professional associations